English

 Who is responsible for the committee?

-The Insurance Complaints Committee, founded in 1994, operates in accordance with an agreement between the Ministry of Industries and Innovation, the Consumers’ Association of Iceland and Icelandic Financial Services Association.
+The Committee operates in accordance with an agreement between the Ministry of Finance and Economic Affairs, the Financial Services Association, and the Consumers’ Association of Iceland as of 1st of January 2022.

 • The Insurance Complaints Committee handles disputes concerning liability for compensation, including liability between consumers and insurance companies licensed to operate in Iceland.